 In this series of Math Is Visual Prompts, students are given the opportunity to start solving two-step equations with both partitive and quotative division using typical word problems.
+It should be noted that our problem based math units are available and we’ve got an awesome unit dedicated to introducing partitive and quotative division conceptually with math talks and purposeful practice used as a means to build procedural fluency.

 We also do our best to model this using the linear model of a number path (precursor to the number line) as well as abstractly using numbers and symbols.